jan-Lope/Toki_Pona_lessons_English/README.md

 ## Build by Hand

-You can build the PDF, HTML and TXT Files under Ubuntu.
+You can build the files under Ubuntu.
 You need these software:

     sudo apt-get install texlive texlive-base texlive-latex-base texlive-extra-utils texlive-binaries texlive-extra-utils texlive-font-utils texlive-pictures texlive-pstricks texlive-latex-extra